PlasmaPy/PlasmaPy/docs/contributing/code_review_guide.rst

 * Specify feedback you are hoping to receive (e.g., by asking if there is a better way to

+* Remember that you do not necessarily have to follow suggestions by the reviewers or do exactly what they request.
+For example

 Logistics
 =========